openstack/python-openstackclient/doc/source/man/openstack.rst

 :option:`--os-interface` <interface>
     Interface type.
 Valid options are `public`, `admin` and `internal`.

+:option: `--profile` <hmac-key>
+    HMAC key to use for encrypting context data for performance profiling of requested operation.
+This key should be the value of one of the HMAC keys defined in the configuration files of OpenStack services, user would like to trace through.

 :option:`--log-file` <LOGFILE>
     Specify a file to log output.
 Disabled by default.